Dr Jack Wetherell

-Jack received his MEng degree in Aeronautical Engineering from Loughborough University in 2017.
-Following this, he joined the EPSRC Centre for Doctoral Training in Gas Turbine Aerodynamics, completing an MRes degree from the University of Cambridge in 2018 before returning to Loughborough University for the PhD phase.
-He began work as a research associate in January 2022, and since January 2023 is working on the development of novel hydrogen combustion systems for aviation applications.
+• Jack received his MEng degree in Aeronautical Engineering from Loughborough University in 2017.
+Following this, he joined the EPSRC Centre for Doctoral Training in Gas Turbine Aerodynamics, completing a Master of Research degree at the University of Cambridge before returning to Loughborough for his PhD, which he completed in 2023.
+Since January 2022, he has worked as a Post-Doctoral Research Associate within the Rolls-Royce University Technology Centre, where he has applied his expertise in Computational Fluid Dynamics (CFD) to a wide range of industrially relevant problems, from fuel atomisation to novel hydrogen combustion system architectures.

 Qualifications: